meatball133/crystal/concepts/classes/about.md

 ## Instance methods

 An instance method is a method that is available to an instance of a class.
-And can be called on an instance of a class.
+And can be called on that instance.
-Instance methods are defined using the `def` keyword, followed by the name of the method and they need to be defined inside the class definition.
+Instance methods are defined using the `def` keyword, followed by the name of the method.
+They are defined inside the class definition.

 ```crystal
 class Account